Thinking about hair transplant? Read before you go for it

 You would like to read

-- Worried about hair damage this Holi?
-Here are simple damage protect hacks
+- Fulllife Healthcare's CMO Varun Khanna awarded the Economic Times Business Leader Award 2020-21

-- Introducing India's Hair growth Queen- Dr Stuti Khare Shukla, a new ray of hope for Hair loss patients
+- P & G Health collaborates with Tata Trusts to advance the nutritional status of women and children in Krishna District of Andhra Pradesh

-New Delhi [India], July 22 (ANI/Target Media): Balding and thinning of hair is a common problem faced by both men and women.
-The underlying causes can be genetic, nutritional, emotional stress but its consequences lead to stress, social phobia and depression.
+New Delhi [India], July 25 (ANI/Target Media): Balding and thinning of hair is a common problem faced by both men and women.
+The underlying causes can be genetic, nutritional, emotional stress but its consequences lead to stress, social phobia, and depression.

 With medical advancement, nutritional supplements, minoxidil, different lotions, mesotherapy, PRP helps to reduce hair loss and boost your confidence.

-Lastly, if you are completely bald then hair transplant can bring back your glory and if you do not want surgery then wig, patches also give a good confidence.
+Lastly, if you are completely bald then a hair transplant can bring back your glory and if you do not want surgery then wigs, patches also give a good confidence.

-PRP (Platelet Rich Plasma)- it is natural without any drugs or chemicals.
-It is useful for thinning of scalp in males and females.
+PRP (Platelet Rich Plasma)- It is natural without any drugs or chemicals.
+It is useful for thinning of the scalp in males and females.

-Hair Transplant- now many techniques have evolved in recent years.
-It is useful for bald area; it gives natural results.
+Hair Transplant- Now many techniques have evolved in recent years.
+It is useful for bald area and it gives natural results.

-LL Laser therapy (LLLP)- it is a light based USFDA approved low level laser therapy.
-It is effective when used along with other treatments like PRP / Mesotherapy.
-It stimulates metabolism of telogen hairs and converts them into anagen that is growing phase of hairs.
-It is available in the form of capsules, helmet & station.
+LL Laser therapy (LLLP)- It is a light-based USFDA approved low-level laser therapy.
+It is effective when used along with other treatments like PRP/Mesotherapy.
+It stimulates the metabolism of telogen hairs and converts them into anagen that is the growing phase of hairs.
+It is available in the form of capsules, helmets & stations.

 Furthermore, he has helped many individuals to recapture their regular hair volume and enhance their personalities.

-A successful doctor is one that has a huge list of clienteles belonging to various age groups and gender.
-They can vouch for his/ her treatment.
+A successful doctor is one that has a huge list of clientele belonging to various age groups and gender.
+They can vouch for his/her treatment.
 This will guarantee that you get the best outcomes from hair transplants, no grievances, and at the best hair transplant cost.
 Hence, if you are experiencing a receding hairline, don't delay and approach a good hair transplant specialist.

 This story is provided by Target Media.
 ANI will not be responsible in any way for the content of this article.
 (ANI/Target Media)